 Effects of skipping medicines during the treatment

-Skipping medications, even when you don’t have any symptoms, could mean more flare-ups and worsened asthma attacks.
-As in with asthma, there is inflammation associated with lungs that impede the lung function, so it is necessary to control this inflammation through continued use of anti-inflammatory maintenance medications.
-Corticosteroids in the medications are aimed at curing asthma and help prevent the inflammation and reduce the chances of an exacerbation.
-This exacerbation cannot be completely prevented, but the risk of severity can be minimised.
+Skipping your asthma medication, even when you don’t have any symptoms could mean more flare-ups and worsened asthma attacks.
+As in with asthma, there is inflammation associated with lungs that impede the lung function, so it is necessary to control this inflammation through continued use of anti-inflammatory maintenance asthma medications.
+The corticosteroid group of the asthma medications is aimed at curing asthma and help prevent the inflammation and reduce the chances of an exacerbation.
+This exacerbation cannot be completely prevented, but the risk of severity can be minimized.

 Take your steroids and prevent exacerbation: Maintenance Drugs